 Holker hall visitor information: Holker Hall & Gardens are open March-October; Wednesday-Sunday.
 Visit the website to book your ticket.

-Behind the pink Georgian facade lies a country house that has been extended and remodeled from the 14th tot the 18th century.
+Behind the pink Georgian facade lies a country house that has been extended and remodeled from the 14th to the 18th century.
 In 1679 Sir Edward Hassel bought Dalemain and it has been in the family ever since.
 His son, Edward, built the impressive pink stone Georgian facade.
-This remodel connected the old buildings with the newer buildings.
-And inside it means you’ll find a confusion of winding passages, quaint stairways and unexpected rooms.
+These remodels connected the old buildings with the newer buildings.
+And inside it means you’ll find a confusion of winding passages, quaint stairways, and unexpected rooms.

 Dalemain visitor information: The gardens and tearoom open in February.
 The house is open from April.
 Visit the wesbite for actual opening times.